Monitors - New UI

 Monitors can keep track of a variety of attributes, processes, settings, statuses, events, and much more.
 They can raise an alert when the device they are deployed to is not operating within specified parameters.

-You can create and manage the following monitor types in the New UI:
+You can create and manage the following types of monitors:

 - Antivirus Status monitor